Find a Qualified Attorney Near You

 Driving under the influence of alcohol or drugs is a crime in every state.
 It may go by various terms.
 Some states call it driving under the influence (DUI) or operating under the influence (OUI).
 Others use the term driving while intoxicated (DWI) or operating while intoxicated (OWI).

-A person dies every 39 minutes in the United States in drunk driving accidents.
-These fatalities are preventable.
-As a public health crisis, states are strengthening their drugged and drunk driving laws to protect the public and reduce DUI incidents.
+Fatalities in drunk driving accidents are preventable.
+States are strengthening their drugged and drunk driving laws to protect the public and reduce DUI incidents.
+In many cases, this means increasing the penalties to discourage DUI offenses.

 Disclaimer: State laws are subject to change through the passage of new legislation, ballot initiatives, rulings in the higher courts, including federal decisions, and by other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state laws you are exploring.